 - Raul de Nieves interview by Emilie Friedlander photographer Francesco Nazardo

-Raul de Nieves born in Michoacán Mexico and grew up there.
+Raul de Nieves was born in Michoacán, Mexico, and grew up there.
 He was only two years of age when his father died.
 When he reaches the age of seven, his aunt shown him a school and tell him that we will move from their early.
 On the same day, they move towards San Diego.
 In the age of twenties, Raul de Nieves move towards San Francisco and then finally shifted to New York.
-His multimedia practices take the shape in New York including the painting and sculpture.
+His multimedia practices take shape in New York, including painting and sculpture.
 His personal life questions are different from his professional life.

 Raul de Nieves interview by Emilie Friedlander photographer Francesco Nazardo

 Raul the Nieves has countless colorful curious, Bushwick, Brooklyn studio is the recent ongoing project of the Raul de Nieves.
 The main goal of this project is to get the 50 different versions of the same painting.
 This project is an example of Saint George and the dragon work by the Raul de Nieves.
-Moreover, the famous works of Raul de Nieves include the 3.5 feet tall doll which makes from hands and he says it is impossible to stand that doll with 5 beads onto his feet.
+Moreover, the famous works of Raul de Nieves include the 3.5 feet tall doll, which makes from hands, and he says it is impossible to stand that doll with five beads onto his feet.

-Emilie Friedlander interview include the different topics which also include philosophical questions, questions about life and his work.
+Emilie Friedlander’s interview includes different topics, which also have philosophical questions, questions about life, and his work.